Thriving on Uncertainty

 1. Think of recent times when you’ve felt really uncertain.
 What have you done to create certainty in those moments?
 Write down an inventory of actions you’ve taken.

 2. From this list, evaluate each and ask yourself “was this action or habit productive or helpful to me in a positive way, was it destructive or injurious (to my health, reputation, relationships, etc.) or was it neither productive nor destructive?
+One of the traits of peak performers it that they simply make better choices.

 Peak performers choose options that are positive and over which they have total control.
 Habits like prayer, the subtle things we do with our body or self-talk to stimulate a feeling of inner-confidence and control, proactively seeking mentoring or coaching or simply brainstorming and then taking creative, constructive solutions to create even more value for themselves and others around them.
 Peak performers appreciate that uncertainty, like gravity, is a fact of life.
 They thrive on it.
 Think about it.
 Olympians totally devote years of their life in fervent commitment to a cause that offers no guarantee of success.